tarepan/MultibandRNNMS/README.md

 ```

 ### 2. Data & Preprocessing <!-- omit in toc -->
-"Batteries Included" 😉
+"Batteries Included".
-`dataset` transparently download corpus and preprocess it for you.
+RNNMS transparently download corpus and preprocess it for you 😉

 ### 3. Train <!-- omit in toc -->
 ```bash